 People usually take around 1 Hr to see Hiroshima Prefectural Art Museum

-61.65% of people prefer walking in order to reach Hiroshima Prefectural Art Museum
+52.43% of people prefer to travel by car while visiting Hiroshima Prefectural Art Museum

 It’s best to give yourself a few hours here and explore the gardens first, take you’re time and feed the carp before looking at the museum’s collection.